allthingsida/qscripts/README.md

 # What is QScripts?

-`QScripts` is productivity tool and an alternative to IDA's "Recent scripts" (Alt-F9) and "Execute Scripts" (Shift-F2) facilities. `QScripts` allows you to develop and run any supporting scripting language from the comfort of your own favorite text editor.
+`QScripts` is productivity tool and an alternative to IDA's "Recent scripts" (Alt-F9) and "Execute Scripts" (Shift-F2) facilities. `QScripts` allows you to develop and run any supported scripting language (\*.py; \*.idc, etc.) from the comfort of your own favorite text editor as soon as you save the active script or any of its dependencies.

 ![Quick introduction](docs/_resources/qscripts-vid-1.gif)